 Whether you self-manage or visit the anticoagulation clinic, if you experience any symptoms you must get your INR checked as soon as possible in case you need to increase your dosage of warfarin or inject with heparin.

-If you have Hughes/antiphospholipid syndrome and are pregnant, flying is considered safe as it is highly likely that you will be taking 75mg aspirin daily as well as heparin injections.
+If you have APS and are pregnant, flying is considered safe as it is highly likely that you will be taking 75mg aspirin daily as well as heparin injections.
 The same guidelines apply as to all passengers taking heparin, but you should be aware that most airlines will only be prepared to carry you up to your 27th week of the pregnancy.

 Travelling can be a daunting experience if you have reduced mobility or are disabled, so you must ensure that you inform your booking agent so they can make sure the appropriate assistance and support is available at the airport.
 If you book online, you should check that the flight provider can also offer you the services you require.